 If you’re sure that the PPT file that you’re searching for has actually been deleted, your best option would be to use a data recovery application to recover the presentation.
 When it comes to choosing such a tool, we recommend Disk Drill since it’s intuitive, easy to navigate, and has proven to be quite effective in recovering deleted or lost files.

-Disk Drill is compatible with all major file systems (HFS/HFS+, APFS, NTFS, FAT, etc.) and can recover over 400 different file types, including MP3 files, JPG photos, RAW images, Excel spreadsheets, DOCX documents, and many more.
+Disk Drill is compatible with all major file systems (HFS/HFS+, APFS, NTFS, FAT, etc.) and can recover over 400 different file types.
 Also, this software has a free trial version that lets you scan your drive and preview the found files.

 Follow these steps to recover a deleted PowerPoint on your Mac: